patelpurvip/Pharma-mouse-data/README.md

-# Pharma clinical mouse trial
+# Pharmaceutical clinical mouse trial

 ## Background
 This project uses sample (fake) data from a anti-cancer pharmaceutical clinical trial to explore data analysis through Pandas, and graph generation through both `matplotlib.plot()` and `pandas.DataFrame.plot()`.
 The data reflects clinical drug trials in mice aimed at screening for potential treatments for squamous cell carcinoma (SCC), a commonly occurring form of skin cancer.